219-design/qt-qml-project-template-with-ci/OUR_QML_STYLE_GUIDELINES.md

 acknowledge your empty item's presence (and purpose) at all.
 When it is necessary to avoid a ZERO size, we adopt the convention of always using `1`.

+A comment that the item is a spacer, while optional, is helpful for reviewers.

 ```
         Item {
           // this is a 'spacer' to force other items to the outer edges